unepwcmc/icca-registry/README.md

 Or if you successfully migrated, but your app breaks on accessing the Files section of the CMS:

 2) Access the Rails console via `rails console`.
 The relevant table you will want to inspect is `Comfy::Cms::File`.
 Run the command `Comfy::Cms::File.all.pluck(:file_file_name)` and cross-check with the Paperclip file names that you have locally in `public/system`.
 If you cannot find any, run the command `Comfy::Cms::File.destroy_all`, which delete all of the records in the database for that table, leaving you able to access the page.
 If you'd rather not utilise a dangerous method such as the one above, you can manually delete selected records using `Comfy::Cms::File.where(file_file_name: [filename, make sure to put it in quotation marks]).destroy`.

-If it breaks upon accessing a page (which shouldn't really happen), the table to be accessed is `Comfy::Cms::Page` for pages, and `Comfy::Cms::Fragment` for individual ICCA case studies.

 # Adding Translations